 d.
-Transportation Planning-In a memorandum dated May 13, 2019, (Masog to Zhang), the Transportation Planning Section provided an analysis of the trip generation with the proposed DSP and a discussion of the issues such as applicable previous conditions of approval and parking as summarized below:
+Transportation Planning-The Planning Board reviewed a memorandum dated May 13, 2019, (Masog to Zhang), which provided an analysis of the trip generation with the proposed DSP and a discussion of the issues, such as applicable previous conditions of approval and parking, as summarized below:

 Regarding parking, the College Park-Riverdale Park TDDP establishes parking requirements within the T-D-O Zone.
 There is no minimum number of required off-street parking spaces for any development within the transit district.
 There are, however, minimum standards for car share spaces and for carpool/vanpool spaces.
 The applicant proposes 403 parking spaces (a parking ratio of 0.9138) along with significant modifications to TDDP standards for car share and carpool/vanpool standards.
-The Community Planning staff has provided all needed comments regarding parking and the proposed modifications to the TDDP standards, and the Transportation Planning Section supports those findings.
+The Planning Board supports the parking and the proposed modifications to the TDDP standards.